City-Bureau/documenters-field-guide/src/content/on-assignment/notetaking.md

   * Is it really necessary for the full City Council to vote to permit a restaurant to put up signage or have sidewalk seating?

-## Checklist

-* Count or estimate the number of attendees (not including officials)
-* Log what time the meeting started
-* Include names of presenters at the meeting, including titles and affiliations
-* Describe at least three stated goals of the meeting
-* Describe the main concerns of attendees and why those concerns were raised
-* Describe or list next steps and solutions presented at the meeting
-* Name and quote community members who spoke or presented at the meeting— you may need to approach them after the meeting to ensure you have their names spelled correctly
-* Note features of the room and the overall environment of the meeting
-* **Recommended:** Take photos and/or audio or video recording of the meeting.
-Feel free to move about the room to capture the best images.
-* **For digital notes only:** Add links to news stories, research reports, previous meetings notes and related governmental websites in your text

 ## Using Google Docs